TheMarex/ba-thesis/text/4_stabilizer.md

 In the remainder of this chapter we will use the superscript $d$ to denote reference values and the subscript $*$ to denote modified values.

-For this approach four control frames where selected.
-The chest to modify the body posture, the feet to modify the ankle torque, and the pelvis to modify the difference between contact forces of the two feet.
+For this approach four control frames were selected.
+The chest to modify the body posture, the feet to modify the ankle torque, and the pelvis to realize as natural hip position.

 ### Reference coordinate system